Suncoast Motion Picture Company: History

 In late March 2006, Trans World Entertainment Corp. completed the purchase of nearly all of the assets of Musicland Holding Corporation for $104.2 million in cash and $18.1 million in assumed liabilities.
 TWEC retained the Suncoast name on around 170 stores after acquisition.

-However, on December 26, 2009, they announced the closure of 150 Suncoast stores nationwide.
+However, on December 26, 2009, it announced the closure of 150 Suncoast stores nationwide.

-In mid-2023, the Suncoast location at Westroads Mall in Omaha, Nebraska closed, leaving only two full line Suncoast Motion Picture Company stores open: one in Beaumont, Texas and the other in Jacksonville, North Carolina.
-A third, which is a combination of both an FYE and a Suncoast Motion picture company store remains in Beavercreek, Ohio in The Mall at Fairfield Commons.
+In mid-2023, the Suncoast location at Westroads Mall in Omaha, Nebraska closed.
+There is only one full line Suncoast Motion Picture Company store open, in Jacksonville, North Carolina.
+A second, which is a combination of both an FYE and a Suncoast Motion picture company store, remains in Beavercreek, Ohio in The Mall at Fairfield Commons.